 Many golfers putt with their forefinger extended down the shaft of the putter.
-They do this trying to control the speed of the impact and the path of the putter head.
+They do this in trying to control the face angle and the path of the putter head.

-We suggest that golfers avoid putting with their finger down the shaft and instead have a light grip, relax their arms and allow the stroke to flow naturally from a pivot point between the shoulders.
+We suggest that golfers avoid putting with their finger down the shaft and instead have a light grip, with relaxed, straight arms and rocking the shoulders to initiate the putting stroke.
 This will enhance rhythm and the swing path, improving distance control and accuracy.